heyqule/enemy_race_manager/doc/Boss_Mode.md

 - The Boss Base are discovered by sending PSI-Emitter satellites.
 [Done]
 - Only one boss base can exist in a game at a time, regardless of races / surfaces.
 [Done]
-- Add BOSS_GROUP_SIZE setting (default 100, range 50 - 500) [Done]
+- Add Boss Spawn size setting [Done]
 - Boss building spawn table uses ErmConfig.MAX_LEVEL [Done]

 ## Boss Base functionalities
 ####When the psi-emitter launched
 - Pick a spawn location.
 [Done]
 - Spawn the base and reveal the area [Done]
 - Check path whether it's flying only.
+[Done]

 ####When the base spawns
-- pave [-32,-32] to [32, 32] landfill tile to be walkable ground.
-- Send a boss attack group to player base.
+- Spawn a group of regular size * 12 group to attack.
+[Done]
-- tracks with boss_offense_group attribute.
-- This group is controlled by AI to attack various places until they are all killed.
-- If group is unable to path, generate flying group, regardless of the flying setting.
-- Every midnight on a surface,
-  - If the group is alive, sned new reinforcement to join the group.
-  - If the group is dead, new wave will spawn.
+- A new group spawn after 15sec, start with X regular spawn unit

 ####When the base received damage
+- Spawn X defense units for every 10K damage
-- It spawns boss defense group.
+- New units joins existing forming group.
-- Only one defense group exists at a time.
-- Defense group work within 320 tiles of the base.
-- Patrol with 128 tiles.
-- Once they are all killed.
-They have 1 nauvis day of cooldown before respawn (7 minutes)
-- Check every 3 minutes on defense group (half day)
-- If the group is alive, full group reinforcement will spawn when the base is under 75%, 50% and 25% health.
-- If the group is alive, 10% of the group reinforcement will spawn every half day,

 #### When the base is alive
 - Spawn regular spawners / defenses every nauvis day.  within radius of 128.
-- It will perform long range siege attack on player structures (miner, rocket-silos, artillery) every nauvis day.
-A 5 radius attack that does 1000 damage.
+- perform long range siege attack on player structures every attack cycle (3 minutes).
+- Targets: miners, rocket-silos, artillery or closest turrets

 #### When the base is despawned
 - Boss base despawns after some time.
 It will spawn 3 full size group to attack your base.